ta-ni-chkr/Netflix-Churn-Analysis/README.md

 ### 2. Which age groups have the highest user numbers and the highest churn rate?

 The 18–29 group has the largest base (4,512) and the highest churn volume (17.37%), followed by the 70–80 group (4,000 users, 15.72% churn share).
 While churn rates across most groups cluster around ~33.5–35%, the 40–49 segment is highest at 35.40% and 18–29 is lowest at 33.49%, showing its churn volume stems from size, not weak retention.

-The <18 group, though smallest (1,813 users, 7.17% churn), records a relatively high churn rate (34.42%), even above older age segments like 60–69 (34.22%) and 70–80 (34.20%), suggesting early drop-offs.
+The <18 age group, though smallest (1,813 users, 7.17% churn), records a relatively high within-base churn rate (34.42%), even above older age segments like 60–69 (34.22%) and 70–80 (34.20%), suggesting early drop-offs.

 <p align="center">